 And before she looked for the Bava Metziya tractate, which my Rebbe asked me to bring, she procrastinated for half an hour.
 With great joy, she gave me the Talmud and asked me to take very good care of it and bring it home every day when the Rebbe dismissed me.

 I was seven years old at that time and small in stature.
 The book was almost bigger, wider, and heavier than me.
 I was barely able to get my little arms around it.
 I would carry it to and from cheder every day, sweating and realizing how heavy the yoke of the holy Torah was.

 I put my Talmud down on one side of the pile, sat down on the other side, and began to dig in the sand to build the Tomb of the Patriarchs.
 Suddenly I heard laughter and hands clapping.
-I lifted my head: My three sisters were in the window above the pile laughing.
+I lifted my head: My three sisters were laughing in the window above the pile.
 One of them shouted to my mother:

 “Mother, come here and take a look at your beautiful Talmud boy.
 He left the Talmud abandoned on the ground and is playing in the sand like a three-year-old girl!”

 I was ashamed and realized my silliness.
 Embarrassed, I picked up the Talmud and went into the house.

 From that moment on, I received the nickname “Talmud Boy.”
 For everything I did that nobody noticed only a few days earlier, they now shouted: “Talmud Boy, you are not ashamed, disgraced?”